 Comment Guidelines – I love it when I can write something that provides a reason to leave a comment — I hope the people who read the things I post have ideas they want to share as well so I use creative commons rules.
 For me, blogs are, at the core, a way to express individual experiences and opinions.
 Feel free to disagree or agree — I enjoy debate.
 That said, moderating comments can be a necessary evil at times though I don’t want to make a habit of it.
 The guidelines I use in deciding what to post are 1) is the language appropriate & respectful?
 2) does the comment relate to the topic(s) discussed?
 If my mom would think there is a personal attack in your comment, doubt you’ll see it posted.
 If my niece shouldn’t read the kind of words you use, again, it will probably go into a holding cell.
 Oh and at a certain point, understanding people may disagree, I may limit the comments when time or number become overwhelming.

-Copyright - I’m not as worried about copyrights on my content as I am interested in participating in discussion.
-If you’d like to include some of the information I have here, I would like to request you make proper attribution and link.
+Copyright - If you’d like to include some of the information I have here, I would like to request you make proper attribution and link.
 The time I take writing this blog is my personal time that I value.
-Please use common courtesy in reposting by reposting only part of my post with comments from you to add to the discussion.
+Please use common courtesy in reposting by reposting only part of my post with comments from you to add to the discussion — I do not allow for reposting in total without advanced permission.
 There may be some information I include here and attribute to others.
 Of course I don’t have any copyright to the pieces others write.

 Guest Posts – I think it is rockin’ to have some guest posts!
 I’ve only had a few but welcome additional posts.
 In fact, I have a “guest perspective” category with a focus on posts about individuals writing about a favorite cotton item.
 And I enjoy writing for others at times.
 If you’d like to propose a piece for me, I’d ask you to follow similar guidelines as requested for comments — appropriate language and subject matter are required.
 I may not agree with all of the thoughts or opinions in these posts but I respect their right to those thoughts & opinions.
 I will seek out various perspectives to post here but in the end, I can refuse to post too.
 If you want to get in touch, you have lots of options for ways to contact me.